Dornier 228

 The Dornier 228 is a twin-turboprop STOL utility aircraft, designed and first manufactured by Dornier GmbH (later DASA Dornier, Fairchild-Dornier) from 1981 until 1998.
-245 were built in Oberpfaffenhofen, Germany.
-In 1983, Hindustan Aeronautics Limited (HAL) bought a production licence and manufactured another 125 aircraft in Kanpur, Uttar Pradesh, India.
-In July 2017, 63 aircraft were still in airline service.
+About 245 such aircraft were built in Oberpfaffenhofen, Germany.
+In 1983, Hindustan Aeronautics Limited (HAL) bought a production licence and manufactured 125 aircraft in Kanpur, India.

-In 2009, RUAG started building a Dornier 228 New Generation in Germany.
-The fuselage, wings and tail unit are manufactured by HAL in Kanpur, India, and transported to Oberpfaffenhofen, where RUAG Aviation carries out aircraft final assembly.
-The Dornier 228NG uses the same airframe with improved technologies and performances, such as a new five-blade propeller, glass cockpit and longer range.
-The first delivery was made in September 2010 to a Japanese operator.
+Swiss manufacturer RUAG acquired the rights of the aircraft from Fairchild in 2002, and introduced the Dornier 228 NG variant in 2009.
+The fuselage, wings, and tail assembly were manufactured by HAL in Kanpur, and were transported to Oberpfaffenhofen, where RUAG carried out the final assembly.
+It used the same airframe as its predecessor with a new five-blade propeller, improved avionics, glass cockpit, and was capable of flying a longer range.

-In 2020, RUAG sold the Dornier 228 program to General Atomics subsidiary General Atomics AeroTec Systems.
-Subsequently production was resumed and the newest version called Do228 NXT is currently being developed and manufactured.
+In late 2017, HAL announced the introduction of a new civilian variant Hindustan-Dornier 228 for operations in India.
+In 2020, RUAG sold the Dornier 228 to AeroTec Systems, a subsidiary of US-based General Atomics.
+General Atomics announced plans to resume production of a new version Do228 NXT.